CarlosChillonGeck/SHM/README.md

 4. Note the IP address of the remote link and update the IP over Phone IP address declared in Server.java
 5. The maximum number of attachable phones is 2, but with a slight modification (adding a new IP address) more phones can be attached

-## Procedure (Fetching data from sensor node to server and Phone data fetching)
+## Procedure (Fetching data from sensor node to server, and Phone data fetching)

 1. Build a hotspot, join server and sensor node (Rapberry PI) to the hotspot.
 2. Check sensorNode.java file.
 IP address should match the server's address.